MEMBERS OF THE TRUST

 However if the governance of the trust by the board of trustees becomes dysfunctional the members will have a strong interest in ensuring the board has plans to address the issues or otherwise to remove the board or individual trustees and re-appoint trustees with the skills necessary for effective governance.

 It is important, therefore, for members to be kept informed about trust business so they can be assured that the board is exercising effective governance.
-This must include providing the members with the trust’s audited annual report and accounts as stated in paragraph
+This must include providing the members with the trust’s audited annual report and accounts

 If you are interested in becoming a Member of our Academy Trust, please email firstname.lastname@example.org